Damascus, Maryland: Education and athletics

 Damascus High School (DHS) is well-known regionally and nationally for its championship athletic teams, known as the Swarmin' Hornets.
 DHS is one of the few remaining schools in the state to still hold its graduation ceremonies on the school's football field.
 A rite of passage for many graduating seniors is to walk on the field and receive their diploma not only in front of family and friends in the stands, but also the several hundred townspeople who gather outside the fences to watch the ceremony.
 In the case of inclement weather, the graduation ceremony is held in the high school's auditorium.

 Former U.S. Secretary of State and former Chairman of the Joint Chiefs of Staff General Colin Powell was the speaker for Damascus High School's Class of 2000 commencement ceremony at the high school's football stadium.
 Billy Ripken, brother of Oriole baseball player Cal Ripken Jr., was the speaker for the 2013 commencement, which also took place at the Damascus High School football stadium.

 Civic groups

 The American Legion is active in the community.
 Since Damascus Post 171 was founded after World War II, it has engaged in charitable and civic endeavors, ranging from installing Christmas decorations downtown to sponsoring high school scholarships.
 Post 171 is host to annual ceremonies commemorating Memorial Day and Veterans Day on the grounds of the Post home.
 Post 171 also sponsors an American Junior Legion baseball team, which is a perennial champion.

 Montgomery County Fire & Rescue Company 13, with headquarters in Damascus, is one of the oldest companies in the Montgomery County fire service.
-Originating in 1940 as an all-Volunteer force, the Damascus Volunteer Fire Department-Company 13 transitioned to a mix of full-time professionals and volunteers since the late 1980s.
-Today, the company is responsible for a fast growing residential and downtown area.
+Originating in 1944 as an all-volunteer force, the Damascus Volunteer Fire Department-Company 13 transitioned to a mix of full-time professionals and volunteers since the late 1980s.
+A new firehouse was constructed in 1993.
+Today, the company is responsible for a fast growing residential and downtown area in and around Damascus.